UBC-CIC/student-advising-voice-assistant/docs/DeploymentGuide.md

         "refresh-token": "<Your Refresh Token>"
     }
     ```
-After filling out those fields, click on `Next` to proceed.
+After filling out these fields, click on `Next` to proceed.
 ![secret-2](./images/store_secret_2.png)

 Now enter your secret name.
 This can be anything you like.
 **Please leave the rest of the form blank, and simply move on by clicking `Next`.**
 **You do not have to edit anything in step 3: `Configure Rotation` section.**